Euler class groups and motivic stable cohomotopy: Group structures and naive -homotopy classes

-\begin{lem} Suppose $k$ is an infinite field having characteristic different from $2$.
-Assume $n \geq 2$ is an integer.
+\begin{lem} Suppose $k$ is a field having characteristic different from $2$ and $n \geq 2$ is an integer.
 Suppose $U = \Spec R$ is a smooth affine $k$-scheme of dimension $d \leq 2n-2$ and we are given two morphisms $f,g: U \to Q_{2n}$.
-Replacing $f$ and $g$ by naively $\aone$-homotopic maps $f',g'$ with $(f')^{-1}(Z_n)$ and $(g')^{-1}(Z_n)$ disjoint and sending the resulting pair $(f',g')$ to the output $h$ of \textup{Construction~\ref{construction:geometriccomposition}} passes to a well-defined function
+There is a function